nixworks/public/news/2006/06/29/README.md

 ##### Supreme Court of the United States
 ### [ The Supreme Court of the United States rules in "Hamdan v.
 Rumsfeld" that the Bush Administration has no authority to try detained prisoners held in Guantanamo Bay by military tribunal, and that the proceedings violate the Geneva Convention as well as the US constitution. ](/news/2006/06/29/the-supreme-court-of-the-united-states-rules-in-hamdan-v-rumsfeld-that-the-bush-administration-has-no-authority-to-try-detained-prisoner.md)
-_Context: US constitution, Geneva Convention, Guantnamo Bay, George W. Bush administration, Hamdan v.
-Rumsfeld, Supreme Court of the United States_
+_Context: George W. Bush administration, Hamdan v.
+Rumsfeld, Guantnamo Bay, Supreme Court of the United States, US constitution, Geneva Convention_

 ##### British House of Commons
 ### [ British House of Commons by-elections for the constituencies of Blaenau Gwent and Bromley and Chislehurst are held to fill vacant parliamentary seats. ](/news/2006/06/29/british-house-of-commons-by-elections-for-the-constituencies-of-blaenau-gwent-and-bromley-and-chislehurst-are-held-to-fill-vacant-parliamen.md)
-_Context: by-election, by-election, Bromley and Chislehurst, British House of Commons_
+_Context: Bromley and Chislehurst, by-election, by-election, British House of Commons_

 ##### Israel
 ### [ Israeli government puts off an offensive to the northern Gaza Strip, and freezes military operations in the southern Gaza strip, to allow further time for diplomatic negotiations.
 There have been no Palestinian fatalities in two days of Israeli operations in the Gaza Strip and West Bank. ](/news/2006/06/29/israeli-government-puts-off-an-offensive-to-the-northern-gaza-strip-and-freezes-military-operations-in-the-southern-gaza-strip-to-allow-f.md)
-_Context: West Bank, Palestinian, Gaza Strip, Israel, Operation Summer Rains_
+_Context: Operation Summer Rains, West Bank, Gaza Strip, Israel, Palestinian_

 ##### Qassam rockets
 ### [ Six Qassam rockets are launched from the northern Gaza Strip against Israeli towns.
 The Israel Defense Forces fire over 400 artillery shells at unpopulated areas in the Gaza Strip, to suppress further rocket attacks. ](/news/2006/06/29/six-qassam-rockets-are-launched-from-the-northern-gaza-strip-against-israeli-towns-the-israel-defense-forces-fire-over-400-artillery-shell.md)